Cloud Platform Services

 Cloud storages II: Block Storage vs. Object Storage.
-What are the advantages and disadvantages for you?
+What are the advantages and disadvantages?

 Flexible and scalable data storage is a basic requirement for most application-based businesses and services nowadays.
 With today’s complexity of deployments, containers, and ephemeral infrastructure, storing data is not as easy as it used to be.
 Cloud providers meet the storage needs of modern application deployments, by providing services that mostly fit into two categories: object storage and block storage.